 Our Hisa Franko Review

 One-bite Pallet Starter

-Perfect ratio of cauliflower shreds and smoked cave-aged cheese pulled out the sweetness and nuttiness in both.
+The perfect ratio of cauliflower shreds and smoked cave-aged cheese pulled out the sweetness and nuttiness in both.
 While the addition of trout roe and crunchy rye tartelette reduced intensity a notch.
 The most complex and intense flavor was coming from the cheese.
 Furthermore, the long-lasting aftertaste is reaching the depth of the underground.

 Potato aka “Chompa”

 This is Chef’s Ana Ros interpretation of the traditional dish and one of our favorite plates we had that day.
-Basically, it is baked potato in a shell, which is made of hay, salt, and egg white.
+Basically, it is baked potato in a shell, which is made of hay, salt, and egg whites.
 Next to it, we got double fermented ricotta cheese with smoked chocolate and chamomile.